The Pagination Component in Bootstrap 4

 The markup for this demo:

-You can see the complete code on the demo page that includes custom CSS.
+You can see the complete code on the demo page including custom CSS.

 How to change the pagination alignment?

-You may use the flexbox utilities for changing the alignment of pagination component.
+You may use the flexbox utilities to change the alignment of the pagination component.
 For example, to align pagination centrally, use the .justify-content-center class.

-For aligning right or end of content, use the .justify-content-end class.
+For aligning the right or end of content, use the .justify-content-end class.

 In the following demo, I showed three different alignments for pagination, so you may compare easily: